-There seem to be a lot of posts about strong female characters on writing blogs.
-I’m not sure what this means, but it made me think about how I would define this character.
+There seem to be a lot of posts about strong female protagonists on writing blogs, which made me think about how I would define these characters.

-I believe there is a tendency to confuse strength with acting like a man.
+There is a tendency to confuse strength with acting like a man.
 I don’t want to read about women who act like men, or men who act like women.
-I think a character’s strength can be measured by his or her ability to get my attention, make me empathise with, and care for, that character.
+I think a character’s strength can be measured by his or her ability to get my attention.
+I need to empathise with, and care for, that character.
 He or she needs to show resilience and purpose.
 This strength of character intrigues me and it allows the protagonist to drive the story to its conclusion with me as a willing participant.

 The Six Defining Characteristics of Strong Female Protagonists